ANSHSINGH050404/CodeGlow/README.md

 NEXT_PUBLIC_SITE_URL=https://your-domain.com
 ```

+Tracking stays off on `localhost` so dev traffic never pollutes
+production data.
+To verify events end to end locally, add
+`NEXT_PUBLIC_POSTHOG_FORCE_DEV=true` and watch PostHog's Live events
+view while exporting.

 ## Usage

 1. **Paste Code**: Type directly on the canvas, paste, or drop a code file anywhere on it
-2. **Customize**: Use the controls below to adjust theme, font, background, glow, and frame settings
+2. **Pick a Vibe**: One-click style templates, or fine-tune theme, font, background, glow, and frame in the sidebar
 3. **Preview**: See your changes in real-time on the canvas
-4. **Export**: Click "Export PNG" to download or "Copy Image" to copy to clipboard
+4. **Export**: Click "Export PNG" to download, "Copy" for the clipboard, or grab the X + Square + Story pack
-5. **Share**: Use your beautiful code image on social media, blogs, or documentation
+5. **Share**: Copy a shareable link, post straight to X, or browse `/gallery` for remixable starters

 ## Project Structure